Skip to main content

 Those new powers for the commissioner have the potential to improve the transparency and robustness of the police complaints process, and to improve public trust and confidence in the handling of police complaints.

 Finally, I turn to whistleblowing.
-The bill provides the commissioner with powers to audit and report on the arrangements in place for the investigation and on information that is provided in a whistleblowing complaint.
+The bill provides the commissioner with powers to audit and report on the arrangements that are in place for the investigation and on information that is provided in a whistleblowing complaint.

 The committee recommended that the PIRC and the SPA should be prescribed as independent third parties that can investigate whistleblowing complaints by those working in policing in Scotland.
 It is important that there are relevant independent third parties for employees of Police Scotland and the SPA to report whistleblowing concerns to.
 We understand that that will require changes to UK legislation, and it would be helpful if the cabinet secretary could confirm whether she supports that recommendation.